WASHINGTON (AP) — Want more time off work to hang out at the beach? Need a little cash and have vacation days to spare?

 "In terms of human resources it's easier to manage it," Esen said.
 "They put everything together in one bank and don't have to separately track sick, vacation or personal days."

-The PTO plans also encourage employees to schedule most of their leave time, which can be more reliable for the company than workers suddenly taking a day off on short notice, Esen said.
+The PTO plans also encourages employees to schedule most of their leave time, which can be more reliable for the company than workers suddenly taking a day off on short notice, Esen said.

 Follow Sam Hananel on Twitter: http://twitter.com/SamHananelAP